steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Rack.md

 |Category|FX/Tremolo|

 This way, the Tremolo effect will load and save subpresets from its own location.

+>&#10069; The Preset Browser FX Rack template differs from the [Preset Browser Custom](../../HALion-Macro-Page/pages/Preset-Browser-Custom.md) template.
+The main difference is that it omits the Mix parameter when loading an FX subpreset.
+To keep this functionality, you must use the template from this example instead of the [Preset Browser Custom](../../HALion-Macro-Page/pages/Preset-Browser-Custom.md) template.

 * Finally, update the UI by selecting a different program and then selecting the [Example VST Preset](#example-vst-preset) again.
 This will rebuild the macro page and apply your changes.